-Is Gen Digital Inc (GEN) a Pot - GuruFocus.com
+Is Gen Digital Inc (GEN) A Pot - GuruFocus.com

 - Future estimates of the business performance.

-Investing in companies with low financial strength could result in permanent capital loss.
-Therefore, it's crucial to review a company's financial strength before deciding whether to buy shares.
-Gen Digital has a cash-to-debt ratio of 0.08, ranking worse than 93.81% of companies in the Software industry.
-Based on this, GuruFocus ranks Gen Digital's financial strength as 3 out of 10, suggesting a poor balance sheet.
+Investing in companies with low financial strength could lead to permanent capital loss.
+Therefore, a careful review of a company's financial strength is crucial before deciding to buy shares.
+Gen Digital's cash-to-debt ratio of 0.08 ranks worse than 93.84% of companies in the Software industry.
+Based on this, GuruFocus ranks Gen Digital's financial strength as 3 out of 10, indicating a poor balance sheet.

 Profitability and Growth of Gen Digital

-Investing in profitable companies, especially those demonstrating consistent profitability over the long term, poses less risk.
-Gen Digital has been profitable 9 over the past 10 years.
-Over the past twelve months, the company had a revenue of $3.3 billion and Earnings Per Share (EPS) of $2.12.
-Its operating margin is 38.83%, ranking better than 97.61% of companies in the Software industry.
-Overall, GuruFocus ranks the profitability of Gen Digital at 7 out of 10, indicating fair profitability.
+Investing in profitable companies, especially those with consistent profitability over the long term, is typically less risky.
+Gen Digital has been profitable 9 out of the past 10 years.
+Over the past twelve months, the company had a revenue of $3.6 billion and Earnings Per Share (EPS) of $2.08.
+Its operating margin is 38.83%, which ranks better than 97.61% of companies in the Software industry.
+Overall, the profitability of Gen Digital is ranked 7 out of 10, indicating fair profitability.

-One of the most important factors in the valuation of a company is growth.
-Companies that grow faster create more value for shareholders, especially if that growth is profitable.
-The average annual revenue growth of Gen Digital is 11.4%, which ranks better than 58.32% of companies in the Software industry.
-However, the 3-year average EBITDA growth is 4.7%, ranking worse than 58.58% of companies in the Software industry.
+Growth is one of the most crucial factors in the valuation of a company.
+Gen Digital's 3-year average revenue growth rate is better than 58.3% of companies in the Software industry.
+However, Gen Digital's 3-year average EBITDA growth rate is 4.7%, which ranks worse than 58.55% of companies in the Software industry.

 ROIC vs WACC